omarkhan/coffeedoc/README.md

     doSomething()
 ```

-The generated documentation can be seen [here](http://omarkhan.github.com/coffeedoc/example.html).
+The documentation generated from the above script can be seen [here](http://omarkhan.github.com/coffeedoc/example.html).
+For a more interesting example, here is [the result of running coffeedoc against `src/coffeedoc.coffee`](http://omarkhan.github.com/coffeedoc/coffeedoc.html).

 ### Installation ###